-Determining which authorities and regulatory bodies must be notified and guide your firm through the notification process;
+Determines which authorities and regulatory bodies must be notified and guide the firm through the notification process;

-Identifying the individuals and businesses your firm must and may wish to notify;
+Identifies the individuals and businesses that the firm must and may wish to notify;

-Selecting and implementing the best loss reduction solutions for the breach including credit monitoring, legal filings, insurance or fraud prevention;
+Selects and implements the best loss reduction solutions for the breach including credit monitoring, legal filings, insurance or fraud prevention;

 What to look for in coverage features:

-Business interruption coverage should be a core feature of a Cyber Liability Insurance Policy and most businesses don’t have the internal expertise to value the loss and absorb the cost of hiring experts to submit a business interruption claim.
-A Cyber Liability Insurance product should pay for technical forensics and forensic accounting services to assist you with proof of loss statements and claim recoveries.
+Business interruption coverage should be a core feature of a Cyber Liability Insurance policy.
+Most businesses do not have the internal expertise to value the loss and absorb the cost of hiring experts to submit a business interruption claim.
+A Cyber Liability Insurance product should pay for technical forensics and forensic accounting services to assist with proof of loss statements and claim recoveries.
 Not all do.

-Cover Data Restoration Costs – Covers the cost to rebuild, reconstruct or re- engineer electronic data following a computer virus, hack, denial of service, cyber terrorism, cyber extortion, cyber espionage or other computer attack that alters, damages, or destroys electronic data.
+Obtain coverage for Data Restoration Costs – Covers the cost to rebuild, reconstruct or re- engineer electronic data following a computer virus, hack, denial of service, cyber terrorism, cyber extortion, cyber espionage or other computer attack that alters, damages, or destroys electronic data.

-Be aware that cyber liability policies can include minimum security requirements in order for coverage to apply.
+Be aware that Cyber Liability Insurance policies can include minimum security requirements in order for coverage to apply.
 They include antivirus software, firewalls and encryption.
-You could be required to maintain an on-going patch management process and store all data on mobile data storage devices or media in an encrypted format including smart phones, USB devices, laptops, tablets, backup tapes and discs.
+It may be a requirement to maintain an on-going patch management process and store all data on mobile data storage devices or media in an encrypted format including smart phones, USB devices, laptops, tablets, backup tapes and discs.